banypakha/ml_zoomcamp/capstone_project/README.md

 The size of the images ranges from 224x224 to 3024x3024.

-# Model Selection and paramater Tuning
+# Model Selection and Paramater Tuning
 I use two algorithm for this problem which is CNN and Transfer Learning using Xception.
 I train the neural network on training data and use the testing data for evaluation.
 The total number of training and testing data is the same as the source.
 The image dimension input for this step is 150x150.
 I did some parameter tuning on Transfer Learning.
 The best model was transfer learning with the following configuration :
 >- learning rate = 0.0001
 >- size of first dense layer = 256